 The Skullcandy Indy Evo are unremarkable for phone calls.
 Your voice should sound clear and reasonably natural in a quiet setting, but people on the other end of the line may have a hard time understanding you in a loud or crowded environment.

 The Skullcandy Indy Evo are aesthetically similar to the Skullcandy Indy Fuel Truly Wireless.
 They’re conventional-looking truly wireless earbuds with a stalk design that doesn’t poke too far out of your ears.
 They’re made of dense, matte plastic available in a fairly wide range of colors ranging from subtle to eye-catching, like mint green.
+If you aren't a fan of their stem-like design, you could also consider the Skullcandy Sesh Evo True Wireless, which have a more traditional in-ear appearance.

 The Skullcandy Indy Evo are decently comfortable truly wireless earbuds.
 While their outer buds are a little large and can cause a little bit of soreness during extended periods of use, they’re very lightweight and shouldn’t exert too much pressure on the inside of your ear canal.
 They also come with a couple of differently-sized ear tips and stability sleeves to help you find a tight, secure fit.